rocketacademy/sarah-classic/class-exercises/day-12-dom.md

 ## DOM

-Begin by cloning a new copy of the [DOM starter code.](https://github.com/rocketacademy/basics-next-steps-dom) Reminder to `npm install` to activate ESLint!‌
+Begin by cloning a new copy of the [DOM starter code.](https://github.com/rocketacademy/basics-next-steps-dom)‌

 ## Creating Elements